inrupt/solid-client-js/ARCHITECTURE.md

 ## `src/access/*`, `src/acl/*` and `src/acp/*`

-At first, there was Web Access Control.
-And although people often referred to it as Access Control Lists, He saw it was Good.
+At first, there was one [Solid authorization mechanism](https://solidproject.org/TR/protocol#authorization), Web Access Control ([WAC](https://solidproject.org/TR/wac)), and people often referred to it as Access Control Lists.

-Or at least, it was OK.
-It was a pretty flexible system that allows for quite a few different access use cases, although that meant simple use cases like "allow this person to view this Resource" were relatively cumbersome to define: after all, you'd have to take into account all kinds of access that could be defined earlier.
+WAC is an access control system to set authorization conditions on HTTP resources using the Access Control List (ACL) model.
+It allows for quite a few different use cases, although simple use cases like "allow this person to view this Resource" were relatively cumbersome to define given the reliance on inheritance to effective establish the access control for a given agent: you'd have to take into account all kinds of access that could be defined earlier.
 But that's OK: `src/acl/*` contains code that does all that nasty stuff.

-But then Inrupt ate from the tree of knowledge, and proposed a new mechanism:
+In order to solve these (and other) intrinsic limitations of WAC, Inrupt proposed a new mechanism: Access Control Policies ([ACP](https://github.com/solid/authorization-panel/blob/main/proposals/acp/index.md)).
-Access Control Policies.
-Which, in the end, is also just a bunch of data written to a particular bunch of Resources. `src/acp/*` contains APIs that are essentially wrappers around our existing APIs for reading and writing data, but using ACP terminology.
+ACP is more flexible and stores authorization information across a particular set of Resources. `src/acp/*` contains APIs that are essentially wrappers around our existing APIs for reading and writing data, but using ACP terminology.

-However, the ACP proposal is even more flexible then WAC, making simple use cases even more cumbersome to define.
-And to make matters worse, it had to co-exist next to WAC, which doesn't seem to be going anywhere anytime soon.
+However, the ACP proposal has to co-exist next to WAC for the time being, which does not make developer's life any easier.
+Since developer don't control the access control model that will be used by their users, they need to support both.

 But not to worry.
 Like for WAC, solid-client includes code to achieve some simple, yet common, use cases in `src/access/acp.ts`, taking care of all the